 - Spend Time with Loved Ones Who Offer the Support You Need: Reach out to the people who will keep you on track in recovery.
 Do you have friends or family members who encourage your progress?
 Spend your free time with people who build you up and help you stay out of trouble.
 On the other hand, it might be time to sever ties with friends who are bad influences or those who have encouraged addictive behaviour in the past.
 If you are attending meetings, then you should always have a list of at least five people you can call when you need someone to talk to about your sobriety.

-- Focus on Your WHY: What is the reason WHY you chose to overcome the addiction?
+- Focus on Your WHY: What is your reason for staying sober during the holidays?
+What is the reason WHY you chose to overcome the addiction?
 Keeping your reason in the forefront of your mind is a good way to keep you on track when things get hard.
 Write it down.
 Keep this reminder in your wallet.
 When you face temptation, then you can repeat the statement in your mind or even look at the reminder in a private location.

 - Make Self Care a Priority: Caring for your mental and physical health is essential to help you avoid common triggers.
 Even though the holiday season can be a busy time of year, it is important that you make self-care a priority: exercise, eat well and get enough sleep each night.
 Maintaining good health will keep your defences high so that you can minimize the risk of falling into addiction again.